The S. I. Hayakawa Book Prize

 The prize includes a cash award of $1,000.

-Competition for the Hayakawa Book Prize is open to any book published in the past five years on topics and themes of direct relevance to the discipline of general semantics, including time-binding, abstraction, language, symbols, meaning, communication, media, perception, consciousness, epistemology, scientific method, etc.
+Competition for the annual Hayakawa Book Prize is open to any book published in the past five years on topics and themes of direct relevance to the discipline of general semantics, including:

-To nominate a book, send a letter of nomination and two copies of the book by August 31, 2013 to:
+To nominate a book, send a letter of nomination and three copies of the book by August 31st of the nomination year to:

 72-11 Austin Street #233